Skip to main content

 Since 30 June 2011, there is no deferment option for stamp duty on residential property transactions.
 The full duty must be paid within 30 days.

-Late stamping penalties escalate quickly:
+Late stamping penalties escalate fast:

 Delay after 30-day deadline Penalty